-- a. leading the Board in its duties to the Company and ensuring that the Board's activities are efficiently organised and conducted; - b. oversight of the processes and procedures in place to evaluate the performance of the Board, its committees, the CEO and individual directors; - c. facilitating effective discussions at Board meetings; - d. chairing general meetings; - e. supporting the CEO in terms of relationship management with key stakeholders and communication on behalf of the Company.
+- a. leading the Board in its duties to the Company and ensuring that the Board's activities are efficiently organised and conducted; - b. oversight of the processes and procedures in place to evaluate the performance of the Board, its committees, the CEO of Future Generation and individual Directors; - c. facilitating effective discussions at Board meetings; - d. chairing general meetings; and - e. supporting the CEO of Future Generation in terms of relationship management with key stakeholders and communication on behalf of the Company.

-2.8 Committees
+2.9 Committees